-Taking its title from Sylvia Plath’s 1959 poem Witch Burning, Petrina Hicks’ upcoming exhibition at Michael Reid Sydney explores the female position in contemporary society.
-Fly through the candle’s mouth like a singeless moth follows the artists landmark international exhibition Gothique Blanc, a mid career survey show currently showing in Paris.
+Taking its title from Sylvia Plath’s 1959 poem Witch Burning, Petrina Hicks’ 2021 exhibition at Michael Reid Sydney explored the female position in contemporary society.
+Fly through the candle’s mouth like a singeless moth followed the artists landmark international exhibition Gothique Blanc, a mid career survey which took place at the Australian Embassy in Paris.

 Sylvia Plath’s 1959 poem Witch Burning reveals for Plath being ‘burnt at the stake’ is a metaphor for self-transformation.
 Plath’s poem considers that just like a knife can both harm and heal, being considered a witch was both the ultimate freedom yet her perilous demise.

 By contrasting semiotics of the witch hunt, the whistleblower and the Joan of Arc figure, Hicks reveals the absurdity of our perceptions and how much we have changed throughout history or perhaps how we haven’t…